cuba-platform/sample-data-manipulation/README.md

 # Data Manipulation

-This example project outlines various ways of programmatic data manipulation:
+This example project outlines various ways of programmatic data manipulation in [CUBA](https://www.cuba-platform.com) applications:

 - Programmatic creation of an entity in a middleware service.
 See the `CustomerServiceBean` class.